Romanian Car Brands

 DAC Logo

-The name of this Romanian company stands for Diesel Auto Camion, which means that it produces dump trucks and trucks.
-The company is located in the city of Brasov and belongs to the specialized company ROMAN, which made it a division with a separate trademark.
+This Romanian company stands for Diesel Auto Camion, meaning it produces dump trucks and trucks.
+The company is located in Brasov and belongs to the specialized company ROMAN, which made it a division with a separate trademark.
 Equipment of this brand has been produced since the 1970s.
 In 1990, the company was transferred to the status of a subsidiary brand.

-But the roots of the company go even deeper into history, as the automobile plant has existed since 1921: before the Second World War – under the name of ROMLOC, after – The Red Flag (Steagul Rosu).
+However, the company’s roots go even deeper into history, as the automobile plant has existed since 1921—before the Second World War—under the name of ROMLOC, after The Red Flag (Steagul Rosu).
 What’s more, DAC uses the same proprietary platform as the Roma trucks for its entire lineup.

 Dacia